 The transmitter emits an electrical impulse, which the transducer converts into a sound wave and sends into the water.
-(The sound frequency can't be heard by humans or fish.)
-The sound wave strikes an object (fish, structure, bottom) and bounces back to the transducer, which converts the sound back into an electrical signal.
+(Humans or fish can't hear the sound frequency.)
+The sound wave strikes an object (fish, structure or bottom) and bounces back to the transducer, which converts the sound back into an electrical signal.